silashatfield/web-invoice/readme.txt

 the [Web Invoice community forum](http://mohanjith.com/forum/).
 You could also help us translate this plugin to your language.

-Web Invoice is already translated to
+Web Invoice is already translated to:

 * Italian (it_IT) by Dukessa